emqx/blog/en/202003/emqx-authentication-1-mqtt-connection-authentication-based-on-mysql.md

 ## Summary

-After understanding the principle of EMQ X MySQL authentication, readers can use MySQL to expand related applications.
-Welcome to the EMQ X security series, and this series will explain the security issues related to EMQ X and IoT  to help you build an IoT project with high-level security.
+After understanding the principle of EMQX MySQL authentication, readers can use MySQL to expand related applications.
+Welcome to the EMQX security series, and this series will explain the security issues related to EMQX and IoT  to help you build an IoT project with high-level security.